 Whips in horse racing

 Under current racing rules and despite a recent review, whips are permitted in Thoroughbred racing.
-Whips are also currently used in harness racing but Harness Racing Australia has announced its intention to ban the use of whips as of September 2017.
+Whips are also used in harness racing.
 Whips cause unnecessary pain and distress to horses particularly as preliminary research indicates that horses have a thinner top layer of skin and more nerve endings than previously thought.
 The RSPCA opposes the use of whips in racing and praises decisions that improve the welfare of horses in competition.

 For more information on whips in horse racing visit the RSPCA Knowledgebase.